moabid42/S3canner/README.md

 `For more details about the infrastructure you can check the readme in the terraform folder.`

 `And for more info regarding the lambda functions check the readme in the lambda_functions folder.`

+### Future Features

+Here are some potential future features and enhancements that could be added to the project:

+- Central Yara bucket, where we should be updating (daily?) and pulling new CVE from public repos + custom rules.